Clinical Trials Overview

-The Miller Family Heart & Vascular Institute serves as a clinical research resource for patients, researchers, and healthcare professionals around the globe.
+The Miller Family Heart, Vascular & Thoracic Institute serves as a clinical research resource for patients, researchers, and healthcare professionals around the globe.

-Want more information on Heart & Vascular Institute clinical research?
+Want more information on Heart, Vascular & Thoracic Institute clinical research?

 Clinical Trials - What You Need to Know

 A clinical trial is a research program conducted with participants to evaluate a new medical treatment, drug or device.
 The purpose of clinical trials is to find new and improved methods of treating different diseases and special conditions.

 There are four phases of a clinical trial:

 - Phase I: usually the first time a new treatment, drug or device is used in humans.
 In this case, the treatment is given to a small number of participants at a very low dose or setting, and increased over time according to the response.
 The purpose is to determine the best way to give the new treatment and how much of it can be given safely.